Awoyalejohn/RPSLS/README.md

 # RPSLS
-RPSLS is a game targeted towards people that are interested in playing a challenging game of rock, paper, scissor.
+RPSLS is a game targeted towards people that are interested in playing a challenging game of rock, paper, scissors.
-It has extra hand gestures for  lizard and spock. that lowered the chance of greeting a draw that would typically happen when playing the regular version of the game.
+It has extra hand gestures for lizard and spock that lowers the chance of getting a draw which would typically happen when playing the regular version of the game.

 The live link can be found here - https://awoyalejohn.github.io/RPSLS/